IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 			</td>

             <td>
-The support for the Knockout library in Ignite UI `igHierarchicalGrid`™ controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure
+The support for the Knockout library in %%ProductName%% `igHierarchicalGrid`™ controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure
-                    Ignite UI grids.
+                    %%ProductName%% grids.
 			</td>
         </tr>